Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Introduction

 \section{Introduction}

-While pretraining establishes the foundation of Large Language Models (LLMs)~\cite{achiam2023gpt,comanici2025gemini,yang2025qwen3}, the post-training phase remains critical for eliciting specific competencies, such as mathematical reasoning~\cite{shao2024deepseekmath}, code generation~\cite{anthropic2024claude}, and human alignment~\cite{ouyang2022training,zhou2023instruction}.
-Post-training for reasoning typically follows two primary paradigms: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
-While SFT benefits from strong supervision, it is often compromised by catastrophic forgetting of the model’s prior knowledge \cite{chu2025sft,huan2025does}.
-Conversely, on-policy RL methods like Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} effectively mitigate forgetting but incur substantial computational overhead during the rollout process.
-More critically, standard RL is constrained by its reliance on the base model’s ability to sample correct reasoning paths, preventing it from expanding the model's fundamental reasoning boundaries \cite{yue2025does}.
+While pretraining builds the foundation of Large Language Models (LLMs)~\citep{achiam2023gpt,comanici2025gemini}, post-training remains critical for eliciting specific competencies, such as mathematical reasoning~\citep{shao2024deepseekmath}, code generation~\citep{anthropic2024claude}, and human alignment~\citep{ouyang2022training,zhou2023instruction}.
+Post-training for reasoning primarily follows two paradigms: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL). \modify{While SFT benefits from strong supervision, it induces catastrophic forgetting when injecting new reasoning capabilities~\citep{chu2025sft,huan2025does}.
+On-policy RL methods like Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} avoid forgetting and excel on tasks with verifiable outcomes, yet they rely on the base model's ability to sample correct paths, making them less suited for injecting new knowledge that expands fundamental reasoning boundaries~\citep{yue2025does}.}

-This trade-off raises a critical question: \textit{Can we unite the efficiency of SFT with the generalization capabilities of RL without sacrificing performance?} Addressing this challenge necessitates a deeper understanding of the mechanisms behind catastrophic forgetting.
-A prevailing view attributes the poor generalization of SFT to drastic distributional shift between the training data and the model's policy~\cite{chen2025retaining,shenfeld2025rl}.
-To bridge the gap, we introduce a data rectification pipeline designed to generate proximal-distribution data.
-We employ an Oracle (e.g., a stronger teacher model) to surgically correct erroneous outputs via minimal edits, yielding positive samples that remain proximal to the model's original distribution.
+\modify{This raises a critical question: \textbf{How can we effectively inject external reasoning knowledge into LLMs while mitigating catastrophic forgetting?} Recent studies reveal that \textit{on-policy data} is crucial for mitigating catastrophic forgetting, as it prevents the drastic distributional shifts inherent in off-policy SFT~\citep{chen2025retaining,shenfeld2025rl}.
+Motivated by this, a growing body of work explores on-policy distillation \citep{agarwal2024gkd,lu2025onpolicydistillation,yang2025qwen3,xiao2026mimo}, where the teacher model provides token-level distributions as dense supervision for the student's trajectories.
+While effective, this approach requires identical tokenizers and white-box teachers, precluding cross-family distillation or the use of proprietary models.
+To circumvent this constraint, we relax the white-box requirement and instead introduce a data rectification pipeline that generates proximal on-policy data without requiring the teacher's token distributions.
+Specifically, we employ an Oracle (e.g., a teacher model) to surgically correct erroneous student outputs via minimal edits, yielding positive samples that remain proximal to the model's original distribution.}